 Hydrostatic pressure is the force of moisture in the soil exerted on the walls of a foundation.
 As the soil around your home fills in with water, it will expand, and the weight of this water will press in on your foundation walls.
 It increases as subsurface depth decreases, too, because the weight of soil increases and the gravity generates a greater downward force.

 This water may get through any weak points in the foundation wall, most often at the “wall-floor joint,” the spot where the wall meets the floor, but any cracks in the concrete or stone are common leak spots.
-But even if the foundation is perfectly intact, the pressure can force the water right through.
+Even if the foundation is perfectly intact, the pressure can force the water right through.
 While concrete feels solid, it’s very porous, and when the hydrostatic pressure exerts enough force on the foundation, it can cause water to seep through these pores.

 How Can I Prevent The Effects Of Hydrostatic Pressure?